taskworld/positioning-strategy/README.md

   - `width` The width of the element.
   - `height` The height of the element.

-- `childDimension` An object representing the size of the element you want to position.
+- `childDimension` An object representing the size of the child you want to position.

   - `width` The width of the element.
   - `height` The height of the element.